 Peter Matthiessen Wheelwright

-Currently an Associate Professor at Parsons The New School for Design, The New School University in New York City, he teaches and writes on matters of environmental philosophy, design theory, and social practices in the built and natural worlds.
+He is Emeritus Professor at Parsons The New School for Design, The New School University in New York City, where he taught and wrote on matters of environmental philosophy, design theory, and social practices in the built and natural worlds.

 As It Is On Earth is his first work of fiction.